 - Reflec Beat

 A Bemani series involving competitive based gameplay.
 Circles bounce around the screen towards your colored line, and some of them may be reflected to the other player's.
+Although Konami no longer makes new versions of this game, its online functionality is still supported.

 A game consisting of five discs which must be pressed or spun in accordance with on-screen notes.
 The player can acquire special "Grafica" characters that offer a variety of helpful effects.
 The teaser website can be found here, and English-language information can be found here.